Officer injured, teen arrested after threat prompts lockdown at Melrose High School

 No weapon was found after offers searched his backpack.
 The lockdown was lifted around 9:45 a.m.

+Melrose superintendent of schools Cindy Taymore says she thinks the officers acted appropriately in taking down the student.

+“When throwing around the term gun, you have to respond.
+You cannot debate it,” Taymore said.

-The student was arraigned in juvenile court on assault and battery charges.
+The student was arraigned in juvenile court on charges including assault and battery on a police officer.

 The student’s name was not released.
 It’s not clear when he will be allowed back to school.